NoahCardoza/CloudProxy/README.md

 docker run --restart=always --name flaresolverr -p 8191:8191 -d flaresolverr:latest
 ```

+## TypeScript

+I'm quite new to TypeScript.
+If you spot any funny business or anything that is or isn't being
+used properly feel free to submit a PR or open an issue.

 ## Known issues / Roadmap

 The current implementation seems to be working on the sites I have been testing them on.
 However, if you find it unable to access a site, open an issue and I'd be happy to investigate.